PagerDuty Agent Integration Guide

 Integrate with Monitoring Tools

-The PagerDuty Agent includes scripts to help you integrate with some common monitoring tools.
+PagerDuty Agent includes scripts to help you integrate with common monitoring tools.
 Please see the appropriate guide for more details:

 Using a Proxy

-If your environment requires a proxy to be set for outbound HTTP/HTTPS connections, you can specify proxy configuration by editing /lib/systemd/system/pdagent.service
+If your environment requires a proxy for outbound HTTP/HTTPS connections, you can specify proxy configuration by editing /lib/systemd/system/pdagent.service

 Restart the Agent

-After adjusting the proxy configuration, be sure to restart the PagerDuty Agent with the command
+After adjusting the proxy configuration file, please restart the PagerDuty Agent with the command

 systemctl restart pdagent